I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

-This battle was significant because of the fact that Greek culture had survived due to this battle.
-If the Athenians had lost, then the Persians would have conquered all of Greece and Western culture would be so much different from what it is now.
+This battle was significant because Greek culture had survived.
+If the Athenians had lost, then the Persians would have conquered all of Greece, and Western culture would be so much different from what it is now.
 The Greeks now knew that they could defend themselves from any invader.
 They would soon be tested again at the battle of Salamis.

 Darius was not going to give up on his revenge on the Greeks.
 So after the Persian loss in the Battle of Marathon, he immediately planned for another invasion.
 However, his invasion was postponed by an Egyptian uprising.
-Darius then died before he could carry out his plans on the conquest of Greece.
-The task was then passed on to his son Xerxes-I who quickly crushed the Egyptian revolt and began his preparations for invading Greece.
+Darius then died before he could carry out his plans for the conquest of Greece.
+The task was then passed on to his son Xerxes I who quickly crushed the Egyptian revolt and began his preparations for invading Greece.

 The Greeks had a total of around 371 ships whereas the Persians had around 1207 ships.
 The heavily outnumbered Greeks would now face the Persian armada in the straits of Salamis.
 The Athenian general Themistocles persuaded the Greeks to engage the Persian fleet to decisively beat them.
 Xerxes was also eager for battle and took the bait.
 His fleet followed the Greek ships into the straits of Salamis in order to trap them.

 This is the third battle involving the Persian Empire and the Greeks.
 However, this time it was the Greeks who were on the offensive under Alexander the Great of Macedonia.
-The Battle of Gaugamela or Battle of Arbela was the final decisive battle which handed Alexander control over the Persian Empire by decisively defeating Darius-III.
+The Battle of Gaugamela or Battle of Arbela was the final decisive battle that handed Alexander control over the Persian Empire by decisively defeating Darius III.

 The Macedonians under Alexander had about 47,000 troops whereas the Persians had about 90,000 to 120,000.
 The Persians heavily outnumbered Alexander’s forces but they were very low on morale after a string of defeats.
 The Macedonians were elite warriors and under the leadership of Alexander, they were unstoppable.

-After the humiliating defeat in the battle of Issus Darius’s family was captured which forced him to engage Alexander in one final decisive battle.
+After the humiliating defeat in the battle of Issus Darius’s family was captured, forcing him to engage Alexander in one final decisive battle.
 Alexander knew that his forces were outnumbered and they could be flanked so he kept his infantry at both his flanks at an angle to prevent a flanking maneuver.